EdDuarte/website/content/project/erlang-poker-ml.md

 ---
-title: "Developing a knowledge management system for Texas Hold'em outcome prediction in Erlang"
+title: "Developing a knowledge-based system for Texas Hold'em outcome prediction in Erlang"
 description: "Implementation of a decision-tree classifier and a disk persistence module to evaluate win-lose probabilities over a Poker Texas